Semi-Supervised Ordinal Regression Based on Empirical Risk Minimization: Proposed Framework

 As discussed in Section~\ref{sec:surr}, it is not straightforward to incorporate unlabeled data into the task surrogate risk~\eqref{eq:task-sur-risk}.
 To handle this problem, we propose to find an equivalent expression of the task surrogate risk~\eqref{eq:task-sur-risk} so that we can obtain an unbiased risk estimator that uses both unlabeled and labeled data.
-Our following lemma states that we can rewrite the task surrogate risk to contain the expectations over $K-1$ classes of labeled data and the expectation over the marginal distribution $\mathbb{P}(X)$. \begin{lemma} For any $k \in \{1,\ldots,K\}$, the task surrogate risk Eq.~\eqref{eq:task-sur-risk} can be equivalently expressed as
+Our following lemma states that we can rewrite the task surrogate risk to contain the expectations over $K-1$ classes of labeled data and the expectation over the marginal density $p(X)$. \begin{lemma} For any $k \in \{1,\ldots,K\}$, the task surrogate risk~\eqref{eq:task-sur-risk} is equivalently expressed as

-where $\expect_{\mathrm{U}}[\cdot]$ denotes the expectation over unlabeled data, $\calYrmk \coloneqq \calY \backslash \{k\}$, and \emph{LU} stands for "\emph{Labeled-unlabeled}". \end{lemma} The proof of Lemma~\ref{thm:ssl-or-surrogate-risk} is given in Appendix~\ref{sec:proof-of-ssl-or-surrogate-risk}.
+where $\expect_{\mathrm{U}}[\cdot]$ denotes the expectation over unlabeled data, $\calYrmk \coloneqq \calY \backslash \{k\}$, and \emph{LU} stands for "\emph{Labeled-Unlabeled}". \end{lemma} The proof of Lemma~\ref{thm:ssl-or-surrogate-risk} is given in Appendix~\ref{sec:proof-of-ssl-or-surrogate-risk}.
 With the risk obtained from Lemma~\ref{thm:ssl-or-surrogate-risk}, we can derive the following unbiased risk estimator for the task surrogate risk~\eqref{eq:task-sur-risk}:

-\allowdisplaybreaks We can interpret the risk estimator in Eq.~\eqref{eq:ssl-or-surrogate-estimator} as follows.
-The first term on the RHS of Eq.~\eqref{eq:ssl-or-surrogate-estimator} indicates that labeled data that are not from class $k$ should be predicted correctly.
+We can interpret the risk estimator in~\eqref{eq:ssl-or-surrogate-estimator} as follows.
+The first term on the right-hand side of~\eqref{eq:ssl-or-surrogate-estimator} indicates that labeled data that are not from class $k$ should be predicted correctly.
 The second term indicates that unlabeled data should be predicted as $k$.
-The purpose of the third term is to cancel the bias from the second term by subtracting the risk of all labeled data that are not from class $k$ but predicted as class~$k$.
-Lemma~\ref{thm:ssl-or-surrogate-risk} is inspired by the technique used in weakly-supervised learning, such as binary classification from positive and unlabeled data and semi-supervised binary classification, which are shown to be effective~\citep{du2015convex, sakai-pnu}.
+The purpose of the third term is to cancel the bias from the second term by subtracting the risk of all labeled data that are not from class $k$ to be predicted as class~$k$.
+Lemma~\ref{thm:ssl-or-surrogate-risk} is inspired by the technique used in weakly-supervised learning, such as binary classification from positive and unlabeled data and semi-supervised binary classification, which have been shown to be effective~\citep{du2015convex, sakai-pnu}.